 The majority of commercially available sound-absorbing materials are fibre based, as fibrous provide cavities between the fibres that allow sound waves to enter.
 The fibres can move against each other, allowing the energy of the sound waves to be converted to friction easily.

-ALFA® Technology Acoustic & Thermal Insulation Series is the newest range of advanced NVH materials introduced into Tecman’s product portfolio.
-Providing superior levels of automotive NVH reduction, ALFA® Technology includes sophisticated multi-layer laminates, advanced scrim materials, impregnated layers, & ultra-lightweight heat reflective materials which provide a high degree of flexibility when developing bespoke NVH management solutions.13
+ALFA® Technology Acoustic & Thermal Insulation Series is the most recent range of advanced NVH materials introduced into Tecman’s product portfolio.
+Providing superior levels of automotive NVH reduction, ALFA® Technology includes sophisticated multi-layer laminates, advanced scrim materials, impregnated layers, & ultra-lightweight heat reflective materials which provide a high degree of flexibility when developing bespoke NVH management solutions.12

-Tecman have recently invested in new machinery and processes, providing increased capacity and increasing the size of acoustic insulation components that can be produced.
-The new machinery stamps out parts up to 520mm x 1500mm (previous capacity was 320mm x 1000mm).
+Past investment in new machinery and processes provide an increased capacity and larger part sizes of acoustic insulation components.
+The current machinery stamps out parts up to 520mm x 1500mm (previous capacity was 320mm x 1000mm).
 Bespoke components are available in various presentation formations to aid application.
-Presentation options include sealed, crimped and open edges, tape application, strip coated adhesive, zone coated adhesive, clip insertion, scrim variations, and scrim lamination.13
+Presentation options include sealed, crimped and open edges, tape application, strip coated adhesive, zone coated adhesive, clip insertion, scrim variations, and scrim lamination.12

-Tecman has been providing advanced solutions for the automotive industry for over 25 years, and their clients already include some of the leading original equipment manufacturers and tier-one suppliers in Europe and beyond.
-The new investment in their conversion facility further increases their ability to provide bespoke acoustic insulation solutions to the automotive industry that help to combat NVH.
+Tecman has been providing advanced solutions for the automotive industry for over 24 years, and their clients already include some of the leading original equipment manufacturers and tier-one suppliers across Europe and beyond.
+Recent investments in their conversion facility further increases their ability to provide bespoke acoustic insulation solutions to the automotive industry that help to combat NVH.

 - Panza MA, ‘A Review of Experimental Techniques for NVH Analysis on a Commercial Vehicle’ Energy Procedia 82:1017-1023, 2015.